IT Governance Overview

 - Engaging the University community in soliciting input and enacting changes to IT services.

-Governance happens at multiple levels throughout the year.
-At the broadest level, OIT engages with the campus community via our IT Annual Survey and through Advisory Communities that meet on a regular basis to discuss specific IT services.
-Based on that feedback, our Service Owners create road maps for each of their services.
+The process follows an annual cycle that starts with data and feedback from the University community and ends with strategic, funded decisions about what OIT should and shouldn't be doing in the near- and long-term.
+After engaging with the University community via an IT Annual Survey and through open membership Advisory Communities that meet on a regular basis to discuss specific IT services, OIT Service Owners create roadmaps for each of their services.
 Standing Committees, composed of appointed members and chairs, establish standards and define processes for key areas that affect a variety of stakeholders.
 Finally, the IT Strategy and Governance Committee, a representative group charged by the President, makes budget decisions for IT strategic proposals.